peterc/potc-jruby/README.md

 To run this code, get JRuby installed (rvm install jruby?) and then just run (from the root folder):

     ruby escape.rb

+## Credits

+_Prelude of the Chambered_ is a game by Markus "Notch" Persson and Mojang

+This JRuby port is by Peter Cooper

 ## License